 - Cook all food to a temperature of, at least, 140 degrees.

-The real conveyance of the norovirus comes from contaminated food that is not properly prepared.
+The real conveyance of the norovirus comes from contaminated food that is not adequately prepared.

-While personal hygiene plays an important part in preventing the spread of Norovirus, properly preparing and thoroughly cooking food, especially for young children, is paramount.
+While personal hygiene plays an integral part in preventing the spread of Norovirus, adequately preparing and thoroughly cooking food, especially for young children, is paramount.